skyvers/skyve-dev-guide/_pages/actions.md

 the action as well as the *displayName* (button text).
 Action properties are explained in full in the previous chapter.

-Note that the action section of a view definition also includes implicit actions.
+Note that the action section of a view definition may also include implicit actions, for example, with the `<defaults/>` tag.

 ```java
 /**